Esri/pyprt-examples/README.md

 ### Alternative: using Anaconda

 1. Open the Anaconda prompt and change to the directory where you checked out this repository.
-1. Ensure you have a working Python 3.6 64bit installation.
+1. Ensure you have a working Python 3.6, 3.7 or 3.8 64bit installation.
 For other Python versions, please [build](https://github.com/Esri/pyprt) PyPRT yourself at the moment.
 1. Run `conda env create --prefix ./env --file environment.yml` to install PyPRT and all dependencies for the examples.
 1. Activate the Anaconda environment: `activate ./env`
 1. Now run e.g. `python ex1_python_encoder.py` to execute the corresponding Python script.
 For the examples based on Jupyter Notebooks, first run `jupyter notebook` and open the desired example notebook in the opening browser page.